Saturday, September 21, 2019

 Aesthetics

 So, it looks and sounds great?
 Do you know what that means?
-Yep, some more screenshots to gawk at...
+Yep, more screenshots to gawk at...

 Bumping into some obstacles slows you down...